-How to Freeze Spinach & Kale
+How to Freeze Spinach for Smoothies

 If you’re like me, you often find that you have extra greens in your refrigerator that need to be used up right away.
 Freezing greens like spinach, kale, and Swiss chard is a great way to preserve them before they go bad.

 There are a few reasons to cook your veggies before freezing them.
 The first reason is to remove any bacteria that might be on the surface of your veggies.
 The second reason is to slow down the enzymes that are working to break down your vegetables.

-The first step to freezing your greens is to steam them.
-As mentioned above, I find it easier and more beneficial to steam my greens as opposed to blanching them.
+As mentioned above, I find it easier and more beneficial to steam my kale or spinach as opposed to blanching them.
 You can either use a steamer basket or a microwave.

 Once your greens are lightly steamed, then you can either transfer them to a glass container to cool, or you can move to step three to puree them.

 If you want to puree your greens before you freeze them, then the next step is to add them to the base of a high-speed blender.

-The next step to freezing your spinach is to either pour the puree into ice cube trays.
-They’ll need about 4-12 hours in the freezer.
+The next step to freezing your spinach or kale is to either pour the puree into ice cube trays (I like these silicone ice cube trays).